Make-School-Courses/MOB-2.2-Game-Development/Lessons/04-Working-with-Scenes/Lesson4.md

 - `init(size:)` &mdash; or a custom initializer
 - `update(_:)`
 - `didMove(to:)` and/or other `SKScene` lifecycle methods
-- Functions for Touches or Movement
+- Functions for Touches or Movement *(Hint: Review Touch Events sections of Lesson 2 &mdash; Actions)*

 3. Then load and present it at the desired place in your code
 - New scenes are often loaded in either a ViewController's lifecycle method or in some function in the default `GameScene` class, including its `update(_:)` or `SKScene` lifecycle methods.
 But where your new scene is loaded and presented depends on your app's own requirements.